Skip to content

 func (e *echoContext) Context() context.Context {

-return e.reqCtx // Context of HTTP request
+return e.reqCtx // HTTP request context

 }